Drotek-team/loader-public/README.md

 # Add fire events
 show_user.drones_user[0].add_fire_event(frame=210, channel=0, duration=0)
 show_user.drones_user[0].add_fire_event(frame=280, channel=1, duration=0)

+# Set the magic number of the binary format
+# The default value is MagicNumber.v3 and is compatible only with IO-Star v2
+# Use MagicNumber.v2 to be compatible with both IO-Star v1 and v2
+# MagicNumber.v2 does not allow specifying a scale and a land type
+show_user.magic_number = MagicNumber.v3

 # Set the position scale
 # The range is multiplied by the scale